pandas-dev/pandas/doc/source/development/contributing.rst

 To improve the chances of your pull request being reviewed, you should:

   - **Ensure you have appropriate tests**.
-These should be the first part of any PR.
+These should be the first part of any PR
   - **Keep your pull requests as simple as possible**.
-Larger PRs take longer to review.
+Larger PRs take longer to review
   - **Ensure that CI is in a green state**.
-Reviewers may not even look otherwise.
+Reviewers may not even look otherwise
-  - **Keep `Updating your pull request`_, either by request or every few days.
+  - **Keep** `Updating your pull request`_, either by request or every few days